“Understanding Life Backwards” in Two Old Photographs – By Dave Powell

 And dad shot this photo shortly after the move to Bethel Road.
 Clockwise from the lower right are me, my brother Byron, Janet Jones (our former neighbor at Sharon Avenue), my sisters Ellen and Karen (blowing out her birthday candles), and Janet’s sister Marilyn (apparently also winding up to huff out the flames).

 These images tightly book-ended our move.
 But they also shared the same processing date: “JAN 61.”
-It (plus Karen’s late-January birth date) convinced me that we did move after I turned 12.
+It (plus Karen’s late-January birth date) convinced me that we DID indeed move after I turned 12.
 And since the move occurred before I experienced Mr. Smith’s tortures, my cardiac collapse must have occurred at Bethel Road.
 For when I returned from my half hour “away,” the asthma was gone.
 As too was Mr. Smith… who’d been fired.

 Some Takeaways